ycrc/ycrc.github.io/docs/data/loomis-decommission.md

 ### Project

-A single project space to host no-cost project-style storage allocations will be available on the Gibbs storage system, which has until now hosted PI-purchased storage allocations.
+A single project space to host no-cost project-style storage allocations is be available on the Gibbs storage system, which has until now hosted PI-purchased storage allocations.
 Purchased allocations will also be on Gibbs under the /gpfs/gibbs/pi space of the storage system.
+Grace users are using this space as of the August 2022 maintenance.

 ### Scratch

 A single scratch space on Palmer, already available on Grace at /vast/palmer/scratch, will serve both Grace and the upcoming McCleary cluster (replacement for Farnam and Ruddle).
+The Loomis scratch space was decommissioned and purged on October 3, 2022.

 ### Software

 In 2023, a new unified software and module tree will be created on Palmer, so the same software will be available for use regardless of which YCRC HPC cluster you are using.

+We have already migrated the software located in /gpfs/loomis/apps/avx to Palmer at /vast/palmer/apps/grace.avx.
+To continue to support this software without interruption, we are maintaining a symlink at /gpfs/loomis/apps/avx to the new location on Palmer, so software will continue to appear as if it is on Loomis even after the maintenance, despite being hosted on Palmer.
+When the operating system on Grace is upgraded to Red Hat 8 in 2023, Grace will use the new unified software tree that will be shared with the upcoming McCleary cluster and the aforementioned symlink will be removed.
+More information on that upgrade will come next year.

-## What about My Existing Data on Loomis?
+## What about Existing Data on Loomis?

 Your Grace home directory was already migrated to Palmer during the January 2022 maintenance.